 Sometimes the world breaks our hearts.
 Here are some strategies when it’s all too heart-breaking.
-Get your free lovingkindness meditation worksheet here.
+Get your free lovingkindness meditation mini-toolkit here.

 Be respectful toward yourself

 In whatever state you find yourself, be respectful toward yourself.
 You deserve empathy in the midst of this sometimes-broken world.

 Nap or put your legs up the wall

 If your nervous system is exhausted, it may be time to sleep.
 Afternoon naps can be particularly regenerative.
 Just make sure you get cozy and turn off all your screens and devices.

 If sleep feels like too much, practice legs up the wall pose, a yoga pose that’s wonderful for sleep and relaxation.
 Basically, you lie down on your back, butt against the wall and allow the legs to drape upward along the wall, heels against the wall.
 (More here.)